by Alyx Flatly/American Red Cross

 “It was my desire of heart to give these guys the welcome they deserved, and the best darn care that we could give them,” Lynda said of her military experience.
 “As a veteran, I love the idea that the Red Cross is doing what we can to help.”

-While working a MEPS events, Lynda recalled meeting a young woman whose physical exam revealed she had poor vision in one eye and feared the diagnosis was going to keep her from being able to enlist.
-Lynda told her, “Sweetie, you can get glasses, you're gonna be fine.”
-Not half an hour later the young woman came back to Lynda and said she passed her exam, and that it was the best day in her life.
+Palmer recalled meeting a young woman whose physical exam revealed she had poor vision in one eye, leaving the recruit afraid this was going to keep her from being able to enlist.
+Palmer ensured the woman she could get glasses and would be fine.
+Not half an hour later, the recruit returned to Palmer and gleefully shared she had passed her physical exam, further exclaiming it the best day in her life.

 Want to support military and veteran families in your community?
 Sign up to become a Red Cross volunteer at redcross.org/volunteer